EBITDA Calculator

 Why EBITDA Is the Universal Language of Business Valuation

-EBITDA has become the standard metric for comparing business profitability across companies with different debt structures, tax jurisdictions, and asset bases.
-By adding back interest, taxes, depreciation, and amortization to net income, EBITDA provides a "level playing field" view of operating performance.
+EBITDA has become the absolute gold standard metric for comparing business profitability across companies with different debt structures, tax jurisdictions, and asset bases.
+By explicitly adding back interest, taxes, depreciation, and amortization to the net income, EBITDA provides a "level playing field" view of the pure operating performance.

-When businesses are sold or valued, the most common method is applying an EBITDA multiple.
+When businesses are sold or valued by Private Equity or strategic acquirers, the most common method is applying an EBITDA multiple.
 A business generating $500,000 in EBITDA might sell for $2.5–3.5 million at a 5–7x multiple.
-Understanding your EBITDA is therefore essential not just for financial reporting, but for building a sellable, valuable business.
+Understanding and optimizing your EBITDA is therefore essential not just for internal financial reporting, but for successfully building a highly sellable, valuable business.

 Frequently Asked Questions